You are welcome to try out the new site at https://beta.valueresearchonline.com

 Sukanya Samriddhi Yojana is a special initiative for the girl child and aims to encourage saving for her welfare

-The Sukanya Samriddhi Yojana (SSY) is a tax-free small savings scheme for the girl child.
+Sukanya Samriddhi Yojana (SSY) is a tax-free small savings scheme for the girl child.
 It was launched on January 22, 2015.
-The parents or legal guardians of a girl aged ten years or below can open an SSY account in the name of the girl child in designated branches of public-sector banks or in a post office, with a minimum amount of Rs 1,000.
+The parents or legal guardians of a girl aged upto ten years can open an SSY account in the name of the girl child in designated branches of public-sector banks or in a post office, with a minimum amount of Rs 250.
 It is a special initiative for the girl child and aims to encourage saving for her welfare.

 The depositor can open only one account in the name of one girl child and a maximum of two accounts in the name of two different children.
-However, the guardian can open the third account in the case of birth of twin girls as the second birth, or if the first birth itself results into three girl children.
+However, the guardian can open the third account in the case of birth of twin girls in the second birth, or girl triplets in the first birth.

 Capital Protection and Inflation Protection